 Use the spray in locations where the cat is spraying or scratching.
 Results may not be noticeable for at least a month.

 The spray is also good for traveling when applied to carriers or bedding.

 The plug-in diffuser makes a great addition to a new environment.

 Clinical Research on Pheromonatherapy

-In Stress and Pheromonatherapy in Small Animal Clinical Behaviour, Daniel S. Mills, Maya Braem Dube, and Helen Zulch, write about the effect of stress on animals and how to use chemical signals to ease stress.
+In Stress and Pheromonatherapy in Small Animal Clinical Behaviour, Daniel S. Mills, Maya Braem Dube, and Helen Zulch write about the effect of stress on animals and how to use chemical signals to ease stress.

 In another study, incidences of urine spraying – both sexual and reactive – reduced after the F3 pheromone was applied to the cat’s environment.

-The data, researched by Daniel Mills from the Animal Behaviour Cognition and Welfare Group at the University of Lincoln, presented at the World Small Animal Veterinary Congress in 1996.
+The data, researched by Daniel Mills from the Animal Behaviour Cognition and Welfare Group at the University of Lincoln, was presented at the World Small Animal Veterinary Congress in 1996.